The long term experiment with liming and fertilising acidic soils

 Design description

-The bifactorial experiment is divided into 4 replicates. each replicate consists of 3 blocks, with 72 different plots, overall, the experiment consists of 288 plots of 6 m x 7 m size.
+The bifactorial experiment (of the 9A x 8B type) is divided into 4 replicates.
+Each replicate consists of 3 blocks, with 24 different plots.
+Overall, the experiment consists of 288 plots of 6 m x 7 m size.

 Number of plots